halvorboe/httimple-rs/README.md

 - Make the callback a future.
 - Implement a propper hpack lib in rust (the one used currently seems a bit broken)
 - Serving static files (started, but currently impossible to make multiple requests)
+- Write tests for everything.
+My testing library I was working around does not have TLS support.
+- Improve tls setup process.
+- Adding an ORM and mongodb (a lot of this is done in https://github.com/halvorboe/rust-rest) to possible make it more like Django Framework.

 ### Get started